-We were also finalists in this category last year and some of you might be wondering how a business that focusses on Electronics Design and Embedded Software Development for Australian Electronics Manufacturers can also be a candidate for Manufacturer Of The Year?
+We were also finalists in this category last year and some of you might be wondering how a business that focuses on Electronics Design and Embedded Software Development for Australian Electronics Manufacturers can also be a candidate for Manufacturer Of The Year?

 The answer is straight forward.
-Having completed the design of a new electronics product, some of our clients get us to also manage the production logstics for them and either deliver programmed, tested and calibrated PCB sets to them; partially assembled product or fully assembled product.
+Having completed the design of a new electronics product, some of our clients get us to also manage the production logistics for them and either deliver programmed, tested and calibrated PCB sets to them; partially assembled product or fully assembled product.
 I though an example would help here.

 We will call this one Client X. For Client X we do the following:

 - source all the components including electronics components, case, labels, batteries and machined and LASER cut items

 - get the PCBs loaded (we can handle small quantities in house but once you get over 30 PCB sets it becomes cheaper to use a dedicated SMT line)

 - program, test and calibrate the loaded PCBs

 - fit labels to the front chassis and then fit all the connectors, indicators and switches

 - assembly the unit including the seals (this is an IP65 rated product)